epasveer/QProcessInfoWidget/README.md

 QProcessInfoWidget
 ==================

-QProcessInfoWidget is a widget to list processes running on your select.
+QProcessInfoWidget is a Qt widget to list processes running on your system.
+It requires a /proc filesystem.
+So it is likely Linux only.

 Select a process with a double-click of the process.
 A Qt signal is emitted.
 There is a button to include/exclude system process.